maidsafe/rfcs/proposed/0008 MPID Messaging.md

 ## Overview

 A fundamental principle is that the cost of messaging is with the sender, primarily to deter unsolicited messages.
-To achieve this, the sender will maintain messages in a network outbox until they are retrived by the recipient.
+To achieve this, the sender will maintain messages in a network [outbox][3] until they are retrieved by the recipient.
+The recipient will have a network [inbox][4] comprising a list of metadata relating to messages which are trying to be delivered to it.

 If the message is unwanted, the recipient simply does not retrieve the message.
 The sender will thus quickly fill their own outbox with undelivered mail and be forced to clean this up, themselves before being able to send further messages.

 This paradigm shift will mean that the obligation to unsubscribe from mailing lists, etc. is now with the owner of these lists.
 If people are not picking up mail, it is because they do not want it.
 So the sender has to do a better job.
 It is assumed this shift of responsibilities will lead to a better managed bandwidth solution and considerably less stress on the network and the users of the network.

-## Details of Structs and Consts
+## Implementation Details

 The two relevant structs (other than the MPID itself which is a [standard Client key][0]) are the [`MpidHeader`][1] and the [`MpidMessage`][2].